parente/tott/doc/index.rst

 The Gist
 ========

 We met most Fridays in the Spring 2014 semester at UNC-CH to practice using a variety of software development tools to build our experience and confidence.
-Right now, we're on hiatus.
-Join our `G+ community <https://plus.google.com/communities/110370068185265330545>`_ for invites and reminders.

-Keep reading for details.
+We're planning to meet again in the Fall 2015 semester.
+We'll repeat some of the sessions form the first offering and introduce a few new topics.

+In the meantime, join our `Gitter chat channel <https://gitter.im/parente/tott>` to stay in touch or keep reading for more details.

 What
 ====